dart-lang/site-www/src/tools/pub/index.md

 ---
-layout: default
-title: "Pub Package and Asset Manager"
+title: Pub Package and Asset Manager
-description: "Use the pub tool to manage Dart's packages and assets."
+description: Use the pub tool to manage Dart's packages and assets.
-short-title: "Pub"
+short-title: Pub
 permalink: /tools/pub
 ---